Learn more about things you can do to prevent opioid misuse.

 Talk to your children about the risks of using substances including alcohol, illegal drugs and prescription medication that was not prescribed to them.

-The brain continues to develop until around the age of 25, therefore it is important to talk to your children about the risks, using and abusing substances are especially harmful to a developing brain.
+The brain continues to develop until around the age of 25.
+It is therefore important to talk to your children about the risks from substance use and the harms caused to a developing brain.
 The younger a person is when they start using drugs the higher the risk of developing an addiction when they are older.
 When parents teach their children about these risks they are less likely to use.

 Some tips to help: